olivier-le-sage/camera-filters/README.md

 ![theoretical yuv to rgb matrices](assets/BT601_conversion_matrices.PNG?raw=true "")

-Signed floating-point matrix multiplication is a difficult task in a digital circuit.
-It may be synthesizable, but it would take up a lot of die/FPGA area (or a lot of DSP slices), and be slow.
+Signed floating-point matrix multiplication is a hard task in a digital circuit.
+It may be synthesizable, but it would take up a lot of die/FPGA area (or a lot of DSP slices), and it would be slow.
 Therefore, to create a more efficient design, an approximation of the transforms can be used.

 ![rgb2yuv](assets/approx_rgb2yuv_mat.png?raw=true "")